webpack/webpack.js.org/src/content/api/cli.md

 In every other case, webpack prints out a set of stats showing bundle, chunk and timing details.
 Using this option, the output can be a JSON object.
 This response is accepted by webpack's [analyse tool](https://webpack.github.io/analyse/), or chrisbateman's [webpack-visualizer](https://chrisbateman.github.io/webpack-visualizer/), or th0r's [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer).
 The analyse tool will take in the JSON and provide all the details of the build in graphical form.

+T> See the [stats data api](/api/stats) to read more about the stats generated here.

 ## Environment Options

 When the webpack configuration [exports a function](/configuration/configuration-types/#exporting-a-function), an "environment" may be passed to it.